Efinix-Inc/evsoc/README.md

 3.  **How to check if the hardware and software setup for ISP example design is done correctly?**

-    After setting up the hardware and software accordingly (refer to [EVSoC User Guide](docs/evsoc_isp_example_design_ug-v1.1.pdf) for the detail), user is to program the hardware bitstream (using Efinity Programmer) and software binary (using Eclipse software) to the targeted developement kit.
+    After setting up the hardware and software accordingly (refer to [EVSoC User Guide](docs/evsoc_isp_example_design_ug-v1.1.pdf) for the detail), user is to program the hardware bitstream (using Efinity Programmer) and software binary (using Eclipse software) to the targeted development kit.

     User is expected to see colour bar on HDMI display, which lasts for 5 seconds.
 This indicates the HDMI display, RISC-V, and DMA are running correctly.
 If evsoc_ispExample or evsoc_ispExample_demo* software apps is used, user is expected to see video streaming of camera captured output (default mode) on display after the colour bar.
 This shows the camera is setup correctly too.